 This is because we are in Old Poznan – the historical town area.
 Meaning we could pop out of the hotel and walk one or two streets and we were in the Old Market Place, therefore the location for our busy few days was perfect.
 Using the website www.poznan.travel for our Poznan planning helped us a lot too.

 Every little detail seemed to be thought of here at Hotel Puro Poznan.
 On weekdays the breakfast started just that little bit earlier, and on weekends people could have a ‘lie in’ for that bit longer, and still manage to get a bite to eat.

-Hot and cold foods were served, along with cereals, fruits, yoghurts etc. Each day we had a change of hot food choices, so nothing boring and repetitive.
-Monday was my favourite.
-Fried apple with rice, and giant baked beans about a 2 cm long in size, swirled in a spicy tomato sauce.
+Hot and cold foods were served, along with cereals, fruits, yogurts etc. Each day we had a change of hot food choices, so nothing boring and repetitive.
+Monday was my favorite.
+Fried apple with rice, and giant baked beans about a 2 cm long in size swirled in a spicy tomato sauce.
 The combination might sound odd, and indeed it was not a photographic culinary dish of eye-candy, but the taste was out of this world.
 I had to have two plates.

 On the first day staying a the hotel, I was really impressed with the quality of service.
 The lady was always helping us.
 Communication was great and the assistance I received with a child was well appreciated.